agiordan101/codingame_chess/README.md

 ## Roadmap

 - Next steps :

+    * There is a bug with castle move generation.
+        A lot of failure in CG come from castling on an empty square, ally piece etc.

     * Implement iterative deepening in MinMaxAlphaBetaOldAgent -> BbMmabPv
         - Think about 2 methods: for min node and max node